pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

   within the scientific Python community](python-packaging-friends-dont-let-friends-package-alone.html).

-Here, I will share with you what we have learned at pyOpenSci through holding beginner-friendly sprints over the past 2 years.
+Here, I will share with you what we have learned at pyOpenSci through holding beginner-friendly sprints over the past two years.
 Specifically, I want to
 explore the varied motivations and barriers associated with contributions to Open Source, and how pyOpenSci is addressing them.